 - 5.2.1 Residential use of land shall be the long term primary use of the Residential Area shown on Map 1.
 Residential use may be considered in the Rural Policy Area in accordance with the County's Municipal Development Plan. - 5.2.2 Within the Rural Policy Area, the location, design and standards of residential subdivision and development shall be based on the policies of the County's Municipal Development Plan.
-This includes directing rural residential subdivisions to non-agricultural or lower value agricultural land as defined by the County's Municipal Development Plan. - 5.2.3 Within the Existing Town Boundary, the location, design and standards of residential subdivision and development shall be based on the policies of the Town's Municipal Development Plan and applicable area structure plan. - 5.2.4 On lands within the Long Term Town Boundary, residential subdivision for more than a single lot out of a previously unsubdivided quarter section shall not be allowed until the quarter section has been annexed into the Town. - 5.2.5 Subdivision and development for residential purposes in the Residential Area or Rural Policy Area shown on Map 1 shall be preceded by the preparation and adoption of an area structure plan and/or outline plan as required under the respective municipality's Municipal Development Plan.
+This includes directing rural residential subdivisions to non-agricultural or lower value agricultural land as defined by the County's Municipal Development Plan. - 5.2.3 Within the Existing Town Boundary, the location, design and standards of residential subdivision and development shall be based on the policies of the Town's Municipal Development Plan and applicable area structure plan. - 5.2.4 On lands within the Long Term Town Boundary, residential subdivision shall be limited to second title subdivisions out of a previously unsubdivided quarter section.
+Any other additional subdivisions may not be allowed until the quarter section has been annexed into the Town or the Town and County have otherwise agreed in writing.

+5.2.5 Subdivision and development for residential purposes in the Residential Area or Rural Policy Area shown on Map 1 shall be preceded by the preparation and adoption of an area structure plan and/or outline plan as required under the respective municipality's Municipal Development Plan.